PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/rotated_object_detection.en.md

 <tbody>
 <tr>
 <td><code>pipeline_name</code></td>
-<td>The name of the production line, which must be supported by PaddleX.</td>
+<td>The name of the pipeline, which must be supported by PaddleX.</td>
 <td><code>str</code></td>
 <td><code>None</code></td>
 </tr>
 <tr>
 <td><code>config</code></td>
-<td>The path to the production line configuration file.</td>
+<td>The path to the pipeline configuration file.</td>
 <td><code>str</code></td>
 <td><code>None</code></td>
 </tr>
 <tr>
 <td><code>device</code></td>
-<td>The device used for production line inference.
+<td>The device used for pipeline inference.
 It supports specifying the specific card number of the GPU, such as "gpu:0", other hardware card numbers, such as "npu:0", or CPU, such as "cpu".</td>
 <td><code>str</code></td>
 <td><code>None</code></td>
 </tr>
 <tr>
 <td><code>use_hpip</code></td>
-<td>Whether to enable high-performance inference, which is only available if the production line supports high-performance inference.</td>
+<td>Whether to enable high-performance inference, which is only available if the pipeline supports high-performance inference.</td>
 <td><code>bool</code></td>
 <td><code>False</code></td>
 </tr>
 </tbody>
 </table>

-(2) The `predict()` method of the Rotated Object Detection production line object was called for inference prediction.
+(2) The `predict()` method of the Rotated Object Detection pipeline object was called for inference prediction.
 This method returns a `generator`.
 Below are the parameters of the `predict()` method and their descriptions:

 <table>
 <thead>